Introduction to Common Works Registration

 The official documentation on CWR is quite complex and it provides no examples.
 And without an example, it is virtually impossible to get it right.
 As a consequence, there are very few solutions that implement functional CWR.
 They are either proprietary technology of major publishers or major software vendors, in both cases unavailable to small publishers.

-We provide various services, based on our own proprietary software, and some of them include creating or importing Common Works Registration files.
-CWR Tools is a collection of free tools, related to CWR, that we have made publicly available.
-As well as few examples.
+We provide various services, based on our own proprietary software, and some of them include creating, importing, exporting, validating or viewing of Common Works Registration files.

 An Example of a CWR File